-There are several Curriculum guidelines on the Curriculum tab.
-Look for the one from the year you started as a GC major.
+There are several Curriculum guidelines on the Curriculum Checklist or check your progress in iRoar.
 You may also contact your advisor during office hours or via email if you need more information.

 What do I need to do to take classes at a different institution and have them count for credit?

 The registrar's web page has links to all the forms that need to be filled out to get credit for off-campus classes.
 Look for the form called Approval for Work to be Taken Elsewhere.